Le lien vers cette page a été envoyé avec succès aux destinataires.

 Income tax - Pension paid to ex-wife or ex-husband

 Do you want to deduct from your income the amounts paid to your spouse or former spouse?
-This is possible, under certain conditions, for alimony, compensatory benefit and contribution to the expenses of marriage.
-You may be eligible for a tax reduction under the offset benefit.
+It is possible, under certain conditions, for alimony, compensatory benefit and contribution to the expenses of marriage.
+The compensatory benefit may entitle you to a tax reduction.

 What applies to you ?